-How Megadeth Finally Unlocked Their Full Potential with ‘Rust In Peace’
+How Megadeth Finally Unlocked Potential on ‘Rust in Peace’

 After being so rudely ejected by Metallica on the eve of that group’s career take-off, Dave Mustaine licked his wounds and quickly set about creating a new band in his image to be called Megadeth, vowing all the while that failure was simply not an option.
 And yet, for several years thereafter, failure seemed like the only possible outcome as Mustaine’s personal demons continually threatened to sabotage his abundant musical talents — until Megadeth finally got it together with the release of Rust in Peace on Sept.
 24, 1990.